n-at-han-k/vim-color-starter/README.md

 # vim-color-starter

-A minimal Vim/Neovim colorscheme starter kit.
+The simplest, easiest Vim/Neovim colorscheme in the world to customize.
+Use it as a template -- enable or disable any highlight group you want, using either your terminal's native colors or a custom color palette of your choice.
 Ships with `starter-dark` and `starter-light` variants built on swappable 16-color palettes.

 ## Install